 According to the first nationally representative study of eating disorders in the United States, which appeared in the February 2007 edition of Biological Psychiatry, an estimated 0.6 to 4.5 percent of individuals suffer from an eating disorder in their lifetime.

-Here are some eating disorders statistics from other various US organisations, which were all obtained from their corresponding websites:
+Here are some eating disorders statistics from other various US organisations, which were all obtained from their corresponding websites in 2007:

 The Alliance for Eating Disorders Awareness:

 - At least 50,000 individuals will die as a direct result of their eating disorder.

 - More than 90 percent of those who have eating disorders are women between the ages of 12 and 25.

 - Most people with severe eating disorders do not receive sufficient care.